How to Make a Work Schedule (+ Work Schedule Templates)

 #9: Schedule at least one top-notch employee per shift

 If your business operates in shifts, make sure that each shift features at least one of your top players in terms of relevant employee skills, expertise, experience, and personal qualities.
-This will largely improve the quality of the shift, but also the customer experience.
+This will vastly improve the shift’s quality and the customer experience.
 Moreover, the less-experienced employees (especially the newly hired ones) will have someone to look up to in terms of work standards or turn for support when needed.

 Having one of your best employees is especially relevant during busy times when you want someone reliable at the scene to “pull” the workload and inspire other teammates to keep up the pace.